skills/communicate-using-markdown/README.md

 ### Welcome to "Communicate using Markdown"! :wave:

-**What is _Markdown_**: Markdown is a [lightweight syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for communicating on GitHub.
+**What is _Markdown_?** Markdown is a [lightweight syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for communicating on GitHub.
 You can format text to add heading, lists, **bold**, _italics_, tables, and many other stylings.
 You can use Markdown most places around GitHub:

 - Comments in [issues](https://docs.github.com/issues/tracking-your-work-with-issues/about-issues) and [pull requests](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 - Files with the `.md` or `.markdown` extension
 - Sharing snippets of text in [Gists](https://docs.github.com/github/writing-on-github/editing-and-sharing-content-with-gists/creating-gists)

-**What is a _header_**: A header is a larger bit of text at the beginning of a section.
+**What is a _header_?** A header is a larger bit of text at the beginning of a section.
 There are six sizes.

 #### Example